Monthly Archives: July 2018

 Location: Downstream from parking area at river crossing

-Piney River 07/11/2018 Photo Album
+Trout Creek 07/11/2018 Photo Album

 An axiom of fly fishing posits that the more difficult a stream is to access; the better the fishing.
 Wednesday would be a test of this theorem.

 After two days on the upper Arkansas River I was ready for a change.
 I packed all my camping gear in the Santa Fe on Tuesday night, and on Wednesday morning I bypassed the normal hot tea and oatmeal in order to avoid the necessity of firing up the camp stove.
 Instead I downed a slice of zucchini bread and ate a cup of yogurt and then brushed my teeth.
 I took down the tent in record time, and consequently I was on the road by 6:30AM.
-A 1.5-hour drive delivered me to Vail, and then I bounced over the rocky Red Sandstone Road for nine miles, until I reached a dirt parking area and the trailhead for the Piney River.
+A 1.5-hour drive delivered me to Vail, and then I bounced over the rocky Red Sandstone Road for nine miles, until I reached a dirt parking area and the trailhead for the Trout Creek.

 It was 8:20 when I departed on the trail in my waders carrying my Orvis Access four weight.
 I considered the option of wading wet, but the air temperature was fifty degrees, and I surmised that the waders offered more protection against bruises and thorns, since I knew I would be scrambling over numerous large rocks and slashing through dense vegetation.